appium/ruby_console/osx.md

 - Use intel [system image](http://software.intel.com/en-us/articles/android-4-2-jelly-bean-x86-emulator-system-image) at least API 17 (Jelly Bean)

 - Install using Android package tool.
 For API 17, install `SDK Platform`, `Intel x86 Atom System Image`, `Google APIs` as in the picture.
+If there are any problems viewing or downloading the packages, go to `Packages -> Reload` and try again.

 `android`